beam4/buildchurchsite/showcase.md

 ![u01](/img/ultrasound001.jpeg)

 Fig. 01 A C5-2 abdominal transducer found lens brocken, look at its imaging with a black darkness.
+Shot on 2008.

 #### Fig. 02